Thando-Given-Guambe/Thando-Given-Guambe/README.md

 - Cleaned and transformed a video game sales dataset, then explored global and regional sales trends across games, years, genres, platforms, and publishers using aggregations, CTEs, `GROUP BY`, `SUM()`, `AVG()`, and ranking techniques.
 - Documented business questions, cleaning steps, and insights.

+**Retail Sales Data Validation & Database Design**

+`Microsoft Excel` `Database Design` `ERD` `Data Validation`

+- Designed a normalised relational schema — Customer, Orders, Product, and Category entities — with primary/foreign key relationships.
+- Cleaned and assessed a retail sales dataset, identifying missing values and inconsistencies in transactional metrics.

+**Layoffs Data Cleaning**

+`PostgreSQL` `SQL`

+- Built a staging workflow to preserve the original dataset, then identified and removed duplicates using CTEs, `ROW_NUMBER()`, and `PARTITION BY` in the absence of a unique identifier.
+- Standardised inconsistent text data and used self-joins to recover missing information where the business context supported it.

 ## 🚧🔨 Currently in Development